-Sources: ULC Drafting Rule 603; UCOTA Section 31.
+Sources: ULC Drafting Rule 603; UCOTA Section 31; UCC Section 9-703.

-Subsection (e) is new.
-It limits the duration of perfection for security interests perfected by possession or filing.
-The effect of subsections (d) and (e) is summarized by the following chart.
+1. Subsection (d) limits the duration of perfection for security interests perfected by possession or filing.
+The effect of subsections (c) and (d) is summarized by the following chart.